Track 61 (Boston): Freight service

 The grade crossing of Congress Street, which served the tracks to Fan Pier was eliminated in 1899 by the construction of the Summer Street viaduct.
 A new rail yard north of Summer Street was built in 1913–14 to serve the expanded Commonwealth Pier, with a new viaduct from Summer Street to the pier over the yard.

 In 1920, the War Department bought much of the Commonwealth Flats to construct the South Boston Army Base and South Boston Naval Annex.
 Tracks were extended through the Waterfront district to the new bases, with the Army Yard located at Summer and D Streets.
 The West First Street Yard was constructed to serve the variety of industries in the area.
 A spur was built down East 1st Street to additional Army facilities and the Boston Elevated Railway's South Boston Power Plant, overlapping the eastbound streetcar track on the street.
 On March 5, 1942, BERy abandoned the streetcar tracks by request of the War Department, to avoid possible collisions between streetcars and freight trains carrying petroleum and ammunition.

+After World War II ended, rail traffic to the military bases declined until their closure in 1974.
 The New Haven Railroad folded into Penn Central in 1969; its freight operations were then transferred to Conrail and then to CSX Transportation.
-After World War II ended, rail traffic to the military bases declined until their closure in 1974.
 Two tracks remained on the Boston Terminal Running Track for a once-daily local freight until the 1980s.
 The East First Street spur closed as truck traffic to Conley Terminal increased.
 By 1990, reaching the Boston Terminal Running Track required a reverse move at Bay Junction, limiting the train length to just several cars.

 The line was used to haul material and equipment for the Central Artery/Tunnel project (Big Dig) and Boston Convention & Exposition Center Construction, but traffic declined as the project wound down.
 The construction of the South Boston Haul Road reduced the Running Track to a single track and the Terminal Yard (West First Street Yard) to two tracks; much of the former Army Yard was used for the approach to the Ted Williams Tunnel.

 In 1997, the Surface Transportation Board permitted CSX to abandon Track 61 past Summer Street for about three years for the construction of the South Boston Interchange (I-90 exit 25).
 This abandonment was later extended to 2003, and then until 2005.
 In 2006, CSX evicted Boston Railway Terminal Corporation, which had handled much of the Big Dig traffic but then primarily served cars for the remains of the East First Street track, from use of the line.
 The main section of the line had been rebuilt from Pumphouse Road to the Summer Street underpass as part of the South Boston Interchange project, including a new viaduct carrying D Street over the tracks.
 However, after BRT's eviction, CSX declined to pursue further freight service on the line.